MicrosoftDocs/dynamics365smb-docs/business-central/shopify/setup-taxes.md

 ## Dynamic tax-inclusive pricing

-Because different countries have different requirements on wether tax should be included into price or not, there is a possibility to enable [Dynamic tax-inclusive pricing](https://help.shopify.com/en/manual/markets/pricing/dynamic-tax-inclusive-pricing)
+Because different countries have different requirements on whether tax should be included into price or not, there is a possibility to enable [Dynamic tax-inclusive pricing](https://help.shopify.com/en/manual/markets/pricing/dynamic-tax-inclusive-pricing)

-You can do it by enabling the **Include or exclde tax based on your customer's country** in the **Other Markets - Preferences** section of the [**Markets**](https://www.shopify.com/admin/settings/markets) settings in your **Shopify admin**.
+You can do it by enabling the **Include or exclude tax based on your customer's country** in the **Other Markets - Preferences** section of the [**Markets**](https://www.shopify.com/admin/settings/markets) settings in your **Shopify admin**.

 >[Note!]
 >This setting doeesn't affect the representation of prices in domestic market, which is controlled by the all prices includes tax toggle.